Saltmarble (SML) Reaches Self Reported Market Cap of $132.94 Million

 About Saltmarble

-Saltmarble’s genesis date was June 1st, 2022.
+Saltmarble was first traded on June 1st, 2022.
 Saltmarble’s total supply is 2,000,000,000 tokens and its circulating supply is 97,200,000 tokens.
 Saltmarble’s official website is ggdgame.saltmarble.io.
+The official message board for Saltmarble is medium.com/@saltmarble.
 Saltmarble’s official Twitter account is @saltmarble.
-The official message board for Saltmarble is medium.com/@saltmarble.

-It is usually not currently possible to buy alternative cryptocurrencies such as Saltmarble directly using US dollars.
-Investors seeking to trade Saltmarble should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Saltmarble using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Saltmarble directly using U.S. dollars.
+Investors seeking to acquire Saltmarble should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Saltmarble using one of the aforementioned exchanges.

 Receive News & Updates for Saltmarble Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Saltmarble and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.